-Can a shower curtain be bad for your health?
+Can a shower curtain contain Endocrine Disruptors?

 It can if it contains phthalates.

 Endocrine disruptors are found in many products.
-Sandwich bags, air fresheners, dryer sheets, perfumes, sunscreens, cleaning products, laundry detergents, flame retardants, pesticides, cosmetics, shampoo, conditioners and vinyl shower curtains can all be suspect.
+For example: Sandwich bags, air fresheners, dryer sheets, perfumes, sunscreens, cleaning products, laundry detergents, flame retardants, pesticides, cosmetics, shampoo, conditioners and vinyl shower curtains can all be suspect.

 One widely known endocrine disruptor is bisphenol-A or BPA.
 This chemical is found in plastics and is the reason many people choose glass water bottles over plastic.